Junior Ioane

-Junior Burton Ioane (born July 21, 1977) is a former American football defensive tackle.
-He attended Arizona State University.
-He was drafted in the fourth round of the 2000 NFL Draft.
-He played with the Oakland Raiders during his rookie year in 2000–2003.
-Ioane also played for the Houston Texans from 2003–2006.
+Junior Burton Ioane (born July 21, 1977) is an American former professional football defensive tackle who played in the National Football League (NFL) for the Oakland Raiders and Houston Texans.
+He attended Arizona State University, and was selected by the Raiders in the fourth round of the 2000 NFL draft.
+He was also a member of the New York Giants in 2006 but spent the entire season on injured reserve.

-High school career
+Early life

 Ioane attended North Sanpete High School in Mount Pleasant, Utah, where he was a standout in football, basketball, and track and field.
 In football, he won All-State honors.
 In track and field, he won the State Champion in the shot put as a senior.

 College career

 Ioane was an Honorable Mention All-Pac-10 selection in 1999.
 Prior to attending Arizona State, Ioane played at Snow College in Ephraim, Utah.

+Professional career

+Ioane was selected by the Oakland Raiders in the fourth round, with the 107th overall pick, of the 2000 NFL draft.
+He was waived by the Raiders on August 31, 2003.

-In August 2003 he was signed by the Houston Texans.
+In August 2003, Ioane was signed by the Houston Texans.
+He was released by the Texans on May 3, 2006.

-In May 2006 Ioane was signed by the New York Giants.
+In May 2006, Ioane was signed by the New York Giants.
+He spent the 2006 season on injured reserve and was released by the Giants on February 12, 2007.